 What is landlord insurance?

+Landlord insurance is cover that protects landlords from risks associated with their rental property.
 Being a landlord can be an expensive business, and if you don’t have adequate cover in place, it could end up costing you a considerable amount to put things right if something went wrong.
 Our investment property insurance covers properties that are rented to families or professionals where a tenancy agreement should be in place.

-Is it compulsory?
+Is landlord insurance compulsory?

-Tips and tools
+Landlord insurance tips and tools

 Before you take out landlord insurance you’ll need to know the rebuild cost of your investment property.
-Our Rebuild Calculator uses information from the Society of Chartered Surveyors in Ireland to calculate the rebuild cost of a property.
+Our House Rebuild Calculator uses information from the Society of Chartered Surveyors in Ireland to calculate the rebuild cost of a property.
 If the rental property is in an apartment building, the building insurance should be covered by the annual management fees.
 However, always ask for a copy of the policy document to see if it is adequate.
 It might be necessary to take out additional coverage for contents.